 - Add the cooled chocolate mixture to the egg mixture and beat again till combined.

-- Finally add the flour mixture and stir until just combined.
+- Finally add the flour mixture and stir until well combined.

 - Pour into the prepared dish, smoothen the top and bake for about 20 to 25 minutes till a toothpick poked in the center comes out with only a few moist crumbs.